ttxs69/cpp_exception_demo/README.md

     *   **macOS**: `brew install ninja`
     *   **Linux**: `sudo apt-get install ninja-build`

 4.  **Boost**: The Boost C++ libraries are required, specifically the `stacktrace` component.
 The recommended way to install Boost is with vcpkg, as described in the example below.
+Note that when using CMake, you may need to link against a specific backend like `stacktrace_backtrace`.

 ## Full Example: Building with vcpkg